mobizt/Firebase-ESP32/README.md

 ```

 ## Firebase Cloud Messaging (FCM)

-There are two types of FCM message data that can be sent using this library e.g. **notification** and **custom data**.
+Two types of FCM message data can be sent using this library e.g. **notification** and **custom data**.

-These two types data can send all together or separately.
+These two types of data can send all together or separately.

-Function `Firebase.sendMessage` will send message to one recipient.
+Function `Firebase.sendMessage` will send a message to one recipient.

-Function `Firebase.broadcastMessage` will broadcast or send message to multiple recipients.
+Function `Firebase.broadcastMessage` will broadcast or send a message to multiple recipients.

-Function `Firebase.sendTopic` will send message to any recipient who subscribed to the topic.
+Function `Firebase.sendTopic` will send a message to any recipient who subscribed to the topic.

-The FCM message itself offers broad range of messaging options and capabilities for various recipient device platforms.
+The FCM message itself offers a broad range of messaging options and capabilities for various recipient device platforms.

 For Android, iOS and web platforms, these basic options can be set and work for all platforms.

-Function `firebaseData.fcm.begin` used to assign server key of your Firebase project.
+Function `firebaseData.fcm.begin` used to assign the server key of your Firebase project.

-Function `firebaseData.fcm.addDeviceToken` used to add recipient registered device token which want to send message to.
+Function `firebaseData.fcm.addDeviceToken` used to add recipient registered device token which wants to send message to.

 Functions `firebaseData.fcm.removeDeviceToken` and `firebaseData.fcm.clearDeviceToken` used to remove or clear recipient device.